billzajac/windupairships-hugo/content/posts/tepezcohuite-part-1.md

 title: "Tepezcohuite Part 1"
 date: 2021-03-07T20:52:28-08:00
 draft: false
 summary: There was a popping sound as the glass pill cracked and a large curved shard fell.
-The viscous red, yellow, and orange blood flowed out over the broken pieces and began to fold and mix and spin within itself.
-At once, I was both worried the glass might hurt me while also knowing I was the glass.
+The viscous red, yellow, and orange blood flowed out over the broken pieces and began to fold and mix and spin within itself. ...
 This could not be undone.
 ---

 {{< figure src="/media/rape.png" class="fr" >}}